osalvador/ReplicaDB/docs/docs.md

 sink.connect=file:///Users/osalvador/Downloads/file.csv
 ```

-By default the format of the CSV File as source or sink is the `DEFAULT` predefined format:
+By default the format of the CSV File is the `DEFAULT` predefined format:

 ```properties
     delimiter=,